Map-Data/regiontileserver/README.md

 import the data into a second Database (defaults to <tile>_b) and switch them at the end so the old data gets served until the import finishes.

+The reimport.sh script will import all installed regions. so you can add this script to the (root) crontab

-**Warning:** This will need the database size a second time during import!
+**Warning:** This will need the database size (of the biggest region) a second time during import!